 Definition The date the person died Source standards ISO 8601-1:2019 Date and time.
-Representations for information interchange - Part 1: Basic rules Data type Date Date Representational class Full or partial date Field size Max: 8 Max: 8 Representational layout YYYY[MM[DD]] Value domain Valid date or year Obligation Year of death must be recorded Day and month are optional
+Representations for information interchange - Part 1: Basic rules Data type Date Date Representational class Full or partial date Field size Max: 8 Representational layout YYYY[MM[DD]] Value domain Valid date or year Obligation Year of death must be recorded Day and month are optional Guide for use accuracy and in a t data entry.
+The day or month can be left blank if either cannot be ascertained with accuracy and in a timely manner, or the full date is unknown at time of

-Date of death information source 2.8.2
+2.8.2 Date of death information source

-Definition A code indicating the valid date of death information source Source standards Data type Alphanumeric Representational class Code Field size Max: 10 Representational layout X(5)
+Definition A code indicating the valid date of death information source Source standards Data type Alphanumeric Re epresentational class Code Field size Max: 10 Re epresentational layout X(5) Value domain Code Description 1 Comment DREG DREG Death Register Update from matching with Department of Internal Affairs MCCOD MCCOD Medical certificate cause of death Information from the death do application cuments HL7 HL7 applie d Date of death information sou applied via HL7 message rce has been MIGR Migrated From the legacy NHI system

-Value domain

-Code Description Comment DREG Death Register Update from matching with Department of Internal Affairs MCCOD Medical certificate cause of death Information from the death documents application HL7 HL7 applied Date of death information source has been applied via HL7 message MIGR Migrated From the legacy NHI system OSEA Death Overseas Indicates a non-New Zealand registered death advised by a third party or discovered by a media search OSEAOFF Death Overseas Official Indicates a non-New Zealand registered death advised by an official source from another country CORONER Coroner Notification Date of death notified to the Ministry by a Coronial Office bligation Optional iuide for use The default value is MIGR from the legacy NHI system
+OSEA Death Overseas Indicates a non-New Zealand registered death advised by a third party or discovered by a media search OSEAOFF Death Overseas Official Indicates a non-New Zealand registered death advised by an official source from another country CORONER Coroner Notification Date of death notified to the Ministry by a Coronial Office Obligation Optional Guide for use The default val The default value is MIGR from the legacy NHI system

-3 Person address
+3. Person address